 AQIN is supporting certified home health agencies that join the project to improve assessment of immunization status by:

-Providing educational programs, best practices, intervention tools, resources.
+- Providing educational programs, best practices, intervention tools and resources.

 - Identifying opportunities to enhance communication among home health agencies and other care providers.